coffeestained/about/index.md

     <div class="row-logo" style="background-image:url('assets/Web Developer_Monochromatic.svg');"></div>
     <div class="row-item">
         <h3>Final Thoughts</h3>
             In 2018, Section 508 was officially updated to include new requirements that reflect technological developments.
-These requirements alongside the requirements of the ADA and WCAG 2.0 directly benefits users who have accessibility needs due to disabilities.
-It represents a crucial tool with which to build a better and more inclusive web.
+These requirements alongside the requirements of the ADA and WCAG 2.0 directly benefit users who have accessibility needs due to disabilities.
+They then represent crucial tools with which we can build a better and more inclusive web.
 This page attempts to integrate these concepts.
     </div>
 </div>